claire-codes/hugo-blog/content/blog/2019-04-17-liquid-tag-page-build-failure-debug.md

 ````
 <!-- {% endraw %} -->

-Everytime I pushed to Git and GitHub I received a page build error that looked like this:
+Every time I pushed to Git and GitHub I received a page build error that looked like this:

 > Unable to build page.
 Please try again later.